The first defensive lines

 Surface area: 15 hectares 90 acres and 8 centiares

-The fort is equipped with various types of cannons and howitzers; 33 in all.
+The fortress is equipped with various types of cannons and howitzers; 33 in all.

 Two 150 mm Cockerill guns, model 1909, under the dome, in the centre.
 These cannons can fire a 39-kilo shell over a distance of 8,400 metres.
 They are protected by a steel dome, 22 cm thick, which weighs almost 55 tons.